mikaelpatel/Arduino-Scheduler/README.md

 This library implements an extended sub-set of the Arduino Scheduler class.
-Multiple loop() functions, tasks, may be started and run in a collaborative multi-tasking style.
+Multiple loop() functions, tasks, may be started and run in a cooperative multi-tasking style.
 The tasks are run until they call yield() or delay().
 The Arduino yield() function is replaced by an implementation in the library that allows context switching.